eladlevi013/CodeDuel/README.md

 # CodeDuel⚔️

-Embark on real-time coding battles with **CodeDuel⚔️**!
-Our platform, designed with a robust **Microservices Architecture**, invites programmers of all levels.
-Challenge your peers and refine your coding skills in an environment like never before!
+Engage in real-time coding battles with **CodeDuel⚔️**!
+A dynamic platform for programmers of all skill levels to challenge peers and sharpen their coding prowess.

 ## 🌟 Features
 - 🚀 Engage in real-time coding duels